Here are the answers to some of the most commonly asked questions.

 My neighbour is developing their property, will I be consulted or notified?

 The requirement to consult or notify neighbours of proposed development depends on the type of development being proposed and the type of approvals required from the City.
 There is no requirement for consultation or notification for building permits, subdivision, or Development Permits and Heritage Alteration Permits that comply with all bylaw requirements.

 - Property owners and occupants within 100m of a proposed Rezoning are notified by mail with respect to meetings with the Community Association Land Use Committee and Public Hearing dates.

-- Owners and occupants of properties adjacent to a proposed Development Variance Permit, Development Permit with Variances or Heritage Alternation Permit with Variances are notified by mail with respect to Public Hearing dates.
+- Owners and occupants of properties adjacent to a proposed Development Variance Permit, Development Permit with Variances or Heritage Alternation Permit with Variances are notified by mail with respect to Opportunity for Public Comment dates.

 - Owners and occupants of adjacent properties are notified of Board of Variance Hearing dates.

 The City encourages all applicants with development proposals to consult with neighbours and the Community Association Land Use Committee to understand their concerns and minimize as best as possible any impacts.